-Employees can choose to contribute either 2%, 4% or 8% of their gross (before tax) salary or wages to KiwiSaver.
+Employees can choose to contribute either 3%, 4%, 6%, 8% or 10% of their gross (before tax) salary or wages to KiwiSaver.
 These contributions are then taken from their net (after tax) salary or wages and put into their KiwiSaver account.
 After contributing regularly from their salary or wages for 12 months, they can apply for a temporary break from saving (a ‘contributions holiday’).
-Please note that the Government has proposed to increase the minimum employee contribution rate from 2% to 3% from 1 April 2013.

-You must contribute a minimum of 2% of your employees’ gross salary or wages to KiwiSaver.
+You must contribute a minimum of 3% of your employees’ gross salary or wages to KiwiSaver.
 You’re required to make contributions to an employee’s KiwiSaver account if they’re over 18, and have contributions deducted from their salary or wages (other eligibility criteria apply).
 Contributions to existing superannuation schemes may count towards compulsory employer contributions (if certain conditions are met).
 See www.kiwisaver.govt.nz for more details.
-From 1 April 2012, all employer contributions to KiwiSaver will be subject to employer superannuation contribution tax (ESCT).
-Currently only employer contributions above 2% are subject to ESCT.
-For full information on ESCT, visit www.ird.govt.nz/changes/employers/esct.
-Please note that the Government has proposed to increase the minimum compulsory employer contribution rate from 2% to 3% from 1 April 2013.

 Savings are locked-in to KiwiSaver until the employee reaches the age of eligibility for New Zealand Superannuation (currently 65), or for five years for people who join after age 60.
 There are exceptions to this, for example significant financial hardship, serious illness, death, or permanent emigration.